28 December 2023

 03 October 2023

-On friday, 29 September I spoke to a group of young Christians who style themselves a European Fraternity.
+On friday, 29 September I spoke to a group of young Christians with an interest in bettering their European homelands.
 I had already conversed with a subset of the larger group a few months ago at the invitation of my friend Samuel Vandeputte.
 This time I was invited by a new friend, Hildebrand Bijleveld, to speak to a somewhat broader group on the topic of Ideologies in Christian Perspective, followed by discussion.
 The participants in this group were from the Netherlands, Germany, Spain, Poland, and Italy.

 Whenever I meet with such a group, I wish that I could have been with them in person.
 Perhaps I'll have that opportunity one day.